Strangemother/python-pris-algorithm/readme.md

 ('alphabet',), (), ()
 ```

-Read more about
+Read more about about [Hot](#hots-hot-starts), [Match](#matches), [Drop](#misses-drops), events below in [_Hot, Match, Drop_ events](#hot-match-drop).

----
+## Features

-PRIS aims to simplify the _silently complex_ task of finding sequences in streams, such as typed characters or object event detection, without storing cached assets.
+> PRIS aims to simplify the _silently complex_ task of finding sequences in streams, such as typed characters or object event detection, without storing cached assets.

-Currently built into this Python library, PRIS is designed to identify and match sequences within data streams, specializing in detecting patterns, overlaps, and recurring elements in various types of data, such as character strings or event sequences.
+PRIS is designed to identify and match sequences within data streams, specializing in detecting patterns, overlapping patterns, and recurring elements in various types of data, such as character strings or event sequences (e.g. `dict` types).

-The library operates in _real-time_, making it a versatile tool for applications like game 'cheat' input detection, sequence testing, and more.

 **Features:**

 + Feedforward sequencing
-+ Works with stream data
++ Works with streaming data of unlimited length
 + Detect overlapping and repeat sequences
 + functional sinking for inline dynamic _paths_
 + Minimal overhead (1 integer per path)
 + Unlimited path length

+The library operates in _real-time_, making it a versatile tool for applications like game 'cheat' input detection, sequence testing, and more.

 ## What is it?